 Once upon a time there was a little, white-haired girl named Melinda.
 She was very, very little and her hair was very, very white.
 It was sometimes hard to be very small in such a big world.
 She had to learn to have a big voice and big ideas to make sure both were broadcast upwards towards all the Big People.

 First grade was a challenging time for this little girl who had a very big teacher.
 She was taught to be polite, so tried not to stare, but Miss Forgey was very large and very stern.
-That is the perfect writer’s word to describe the woman who could stare little children into learning their alphabets and spelling “mother” and “father” and “said” correctly.
+That’s the perfect writer’s word to describe the woman who stared little children into learning their alphabets and spelling “mother” and “father” and “said” correctly.
 Stern.
-She had iron gray curls, like old women, but she wasn’t large and happy and squishy like her Gramma.
+She had iron gray curls, like old women, but she wasn’t large and happy and squishy like Melinda’s Gramma.
 She was just large and solid and stern.

 No matter how nicely Melinda colored in the lines or how perfectly she could read, “See Dick run.
 Run, Dick, run” Miss Forgey rarely smiled.

 One day, Miss Forgey went around the room and had each student tell about their pet or a pet they would like to own.
 Little Melinda wriggled in her too-big seat with excitement and unstuck her sweaty legs from the varnished seat.
 She knew exactly what she was going to say.
 Surely, this would make Miss Forgey smile, maybe even show her teeth.

 When her turn came, she dared to look Miss Forgey right in the hole-boring eyes and said, “I want a pet monkey.”

 The rebuttal was a slap.
 “You don’t want to own a monkey.
 Monkeys stink and they are hard to take care of.
 It would probably die.”